 In the Silk weaving workshop, several looms in traditional silk weaving is on display.
 Several people are also working in a production or two.
 Mostly women, but there are a guy or two.

-Spinning the treads into a ready for weaving batch
+Spinning the treads

 The ancient weaving tool.
 It’s larger than I expected.